 Yes, you’ll need to book a pre-op appointment at our clinic.
-After you submit an inquiry, one of our care coordinators will reach out to you to schedule a pre-op appointment.
+After you submit an inquiry, our surgery concierge will reach out to you to answer your questions and schedule your pet’s pre-op appointment.
 During the appointment, our veterinarian will discuss preparing for the surgery, the procedure plan, cost, risks, and recovery.

 There are many reasons.
 Here are a few.

 • Neutering or spaying your puppy or kitten limits the likelihood your pet develops cancer, such as mammary cancer, prostate cancer, or testicular cancer.

 • For some dog breeds, like french bulldogs and chihuahuas, pregnancy is dangerous.

 • Spaying prevents life-threatening uterine infections called pyometras.

 • Neutering drastically decreases humping and urine marking behavior.

 Yes!
 We accept all pet insurances for surgical procedures.

 Yes, our team performs emergency surgical procedures at all of our clinics.